-Photos of this years presenters: Santiago Soliveres Codina, Alicia Acosta and Jens-Christian Svenning.
+Photos of last winter's presenters: Santiago Soliveres Codina, Alicia Acosta and Jens-Christian Svenning.

 Talk Grasslands!